Skip to content

 Is Workshop Coffee worth the price?

 At £10 to £14 for 250g, Workshop sits at the upper end of the speciality market.
-The price reflects sourcing quality and roasting precision across a rotating seasonal range.
-If you value craft and consistency, the quality holds up.
+The price reflects direct-sourced green coffee, careful roasting, and a small production philosophy rather than volume economics.
+If you value roasting precision and seasonal variety over predictable bulk pricing, the quality justifies the cost.
+It is not a budget roaster, and it does not try to be.

 Get access to products with our exclusive partner offers